A Global Spiritual Community: For A Changing World

 Resting place of Baha'u'llah on Mt.
 Carmel Hiafa Isreal.

-Comprising over 100 volumes, the collection of Baha'u'llah's teachings covers spiritual, social, and moral themes, such as the proclamation of His mission, mystical teachings, laws for a new society, and the necessity of universal education and justice for this new cycle.
-Revealing that after a thousand years, another Messenger of divine guidance will appear, assuring humanity that God will send guidance that will continue throughout the ages.
-As all human beings "have been created to carry forward an ever-advancing civilization" of material and spiritual progress.
+After a thousand years, another Messenger of divine guidance will appear, assuring humanity that God will send guidance that will continue throughout the ages.
+As human beings "have been created to carry forward an ever-advancing civilization" of material and spiritual progress.

 If "the earth is one country and humanity its citizens", then our differences aren’t barriers—they’re contributions.
-This idea invites us to look beyond borders and consider how our choices impact not only those close to us but also the wider human family.
+This idea invites us to look beyond borders and consider how our choices impact not only those close to us but also the wider human family, and even worlds beyond our own.

 When Bahá’u’lláh lived, some forms of modern communication began to develop, like faster postal systems, telegrams and railways, which allowed His writings and teachings to reach many parts of the world more quickly than ever before.
 "The spiritual energies released endow all things with new potential."
 Today, with technology, messages can travel almost instantly, helping people share ideas and work together globally.